Residencia-BBTS/Front-end/README.md

 ### 2. Instalar as Dependências

-Instale as dependências do projeto listadas no arquivo requirements.txt:
+Instale as dependências do projeto:

 ```bash
 npm i